 Clinton County.
-The Clinton County landfill, located in Schuyler Falls, New York, is leased from Clinton County pursuant to a 25 year lease which expires in 2021.
+The Clinton County landfill, located in Schuyler Falls, New York, is leased from Clinton County pursuant to a 25-year lease which expires in 2021.
 The landfill serves the principal wastesheds of Clinton, Franklin, Essex, Warren and Washington Counties in New York, and certain selected contiguous Vermont wastesheds.
 Permitted waste accepted includes municipal solid waste, construction and demolition debris, and special waste which is approved by regulatory agencies.
-The facility is currently in the final stages of a multi-year landfill expansion permitting process which, if successful, would provide considerable additional volume beyond the current terms of the lease agreement.
+We are pursuing the landfill expansion permitting process which, if successful, would provide additional permittable capacity of approximately 8.9 million tons which, at the current usage rate, would add an additional 50 years of capacity.
 We have entered into extended agreements with the town and county applicable to this additional volume and expect to receive the necessary approvals during the next 12 months.